scottnonnenberg/blog/pages/posts/2016-02-15-r-for-react-nerp-stack-part-3.md

 React was [first released a little less than three years ago](https://github.com/facebook/react/releases/tag/v0.3.0).
 It only broke through to the mainstream in 2015, and [its search volumes still lag behind angular](http://www.google.com/trends/explore#cat=0-5&q=react.js%20%2B%20reactjs%20%2B%20%22react%20js%22%2C%20angular.js%20%2B%20angularjs%20%2B%20%22angular%20js%22%2C%20ext.js%20%2B%20%20extjs%2B%20%22ext%20js%22%2C%20backbone.js%20%2B%20%20backbonejs%20%2B%20%22backbone%20js%22%2C%20ember.js%20%2B%20emberjs%20%2B%20%22ember%20js%22%2C%20knockout.js%20%2B%20knockoutjs%20%2B%20%22knockout%20js%22&cmpt=q).
 Can you trust it?
 Will it just go away?
 Will you be able to find developers who know it well?

 It seems to be getting more popular every day, but we can't be sure.
 There is one thing we do know: React will eventually be replaced with the next hot thing.
-You'll have to decide if you can get enough value out of it in the near term.
+You'll have to decide if you can get enough value out of it before then.

 ## Conclusion: Jump in!